gino79445/2023_IntroCom_HW8/README.md

 - ``Planets.csv`` records the information about each planet.

 ## Requirement
 In this assignment you are ask to write SQL queries that answer question below (one query per question) and run them with MySQL.
-Some hints for columns to be selected are shown in the parentheses ()
+The names of columns are shown in the parentheses ()
-1. How many planets did Luke Skywalker visit in movie 2?
+1. Find the names of characters affiliated with the rebels who have visited Tatooine.
+(Name)
-2. Find all characters that never visited any empire planets.
+2. List the planets visited by Darth Vader in chronological order based on the time of arrival.
+(Planet_Name)
-3. Show the characters names and the total time they spent in each planet among the movies.
+3. Retrieve the names of characters who have visited more than one planet.
+(Character_Name)
-4. Find distinct names of the planets visited by rebels-affiliated human.
+4. List the planets visited by Han Solo in Movie 1 and Movie 3.(Planet_Name)
-5. Which planet(s) have not been visited by any characters in all movies?
+5. For Luke Skywalker, for each movie that Luke appears in, what is the planet that has the different affiliation with him and that he travels to for the longest length of time?
+(Movie, Planet_Name)
-6. For each movie, which character(s) visited the highest number of planets?
+6. How many times for each character to visit his/her homeworld? show character names and times appeared in TimeTable.
+(Name, Times)
-7. How many times for each character to visit his/her homeworld? show character names and times appeared in TimeTable.
+7. List the names of characters who haven't made an appearance in any movie.
+(Name)
-8. For Luke Skywalker, for each movie that Luke appears in, what is the planet that has the different affiliation with him and that he travels to for the longest length of time? (movie, planet)
+8. Which planet(s) have not been visited by any characters in all movies?
+(Name)
-9. For each race, find the character that travels the most (number of time slots) in each movie. (movie, race, character_name
+9. Find all characters that never visited any empire planets.
+(Name)
-10. Which planet(s) has been visited by more than three different characters?
+10. For each movie, which character(s) visited the highest number of planets?
+(Movie, Character_Name)

 ## Submission
 You have to hand in your .zip file on ***NTU cool*** before **12/11 12:00 p.m.** with required format **(student ID in lowercase)**: